pnp/generator-teams/generators/app/templates/README.md

 ## Building the manifest

 To create the Microsoft Teams Apps manifest, run the `manifest` Gulp task.
 This will generate and validate the package and finally create the package (a zip file) in the `package` folder.
+The manifest will be validated against the schema and dynamically populated with values from the `.env` file.

 ``` bash
 gulp manifest